 Write an Excerpt

 While not strictly SEO, this can help with how your website pages and blog posts are referenced around your website.
-Some website theme templates will display short excerpts on the home page or blog category and archive pages.
+Some website theme templates display short page or post excerpts on the home page or blog category and archive pages.
 Don’t make it hard for yourself – use the meta description and modify it slightly.

 There are also recommend lengths for excerpts: WordPress suggests 55 words.